erlang-lager/lager/README.md

 ```

 The MF called should take no arguments and should return a value that can be be
  formatted into a log message.
+Any function which is not defined, loaded, or
+ throws an exception will return `undefined` or the provided default value.

 This metadata is also persistent across processes.

 **IMPORTANT**: Since you can calling functions, be aware that using these
 could have an impact on your logging performance depending on what the call
 will need to do.

-Also there is no protection against against an undefined module:function or
-ensuring any required apps are started.

 Setting the truncation limit at compile-time
 --------------------------------------------